Aumyog/Studdy-Buddy-Angular-Project/README.md

 # Study Buddy

 A collaborative study platform built with Angular that helps students connect and study together effectively.
+Hello!

 ## 📋 Prerequisites